5mehulhelp5/decrypt-magento-2.4.x/README.md

       \$$$$$$$ \$$   \$$   \$$$$  \$$       \$$  \$$$$$$$ \$$$$$$$

 # Magento2 Decrypt Core Config Data Entries
-This is a script for decrypting stored core_config_data values at the command line
+This is a script for decrypting stored core_config_data values at the command line.